Clapzzy/VoiceChat/README.md

 ## Known Issues & Limitations

-- **No STUN server** - This is the big one.
+- **No TURN server** - This is the big one.
 Connections will probably fail if you’re on different networks
 - **Network issues** - Might not work if you’re behind certain routers/firewalls
 - **Audio quality** - Haven’t optimized this yet
 - **Error handling** - Pretty basic right now, things might just break